bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 #### Demonstrating delayed execution of a virtual thread

-To demonstrate this easily, we will allow JVM to use two CPU cores only, by running it with the argument `-XX:ActiveProcessorCount=2`.
-Limiting the scheduler threads with `jdk.virtualThreadScheduler.parallelism` will also work, but it'll make it difficult to compare the case without virtual threads.
+To demonstrate this easily, we will allow JVM to use two CPU cores, with JVM argument `-XX:ActiveProcessorCount=2`.

-We start two virtual threads and give them CPU heavy tasks.
+We start two virtual threads and give them CPU heavy tasks, and a third one doing less work:

-When we start a third virtual thread, it won’t get scheduled until one of the first two is completed:

 ```java